Home » Paper Flowers » DIY Paper Flower Supplies: Step-by-Step Guide to Crafting Realistic Blooms

 Best Cardstock For Paper Flowers

-Let’s start with the most important supply item – paper!
+Let’s start with the most important part of your paper flower supplies: the paper.

-Let’s talk about my top favorite paper resources below, and for more details on the types of cardstock, weight differences, etc., check out this dedicated post on paper for paper flowers!
+I’ll share my top favorite paper resources below, and for more details on the types of cardstock, weight differences, etc., check out this dedicated post on paper for paper flowers.

 Where to Find Cardstock For Paper Flowers